With the combination of a small number of people + software + servers and robots

 We live in a world of Corona disaster, yen depreciation, inflation, and more knots that cannot be untied normally.

 Every year in October, they start all together to prepare for the end of the year.

 In particular, the Nenga application project and the New Year's calendar project compete with each other, but this year the atmosphere is somewhat different.

 Compared to the New Year's greeting card application, which started smoothly with the new interns meeting each other, the calendar project seemed to be completely stuck in the scene.

 That's because the 10th anniversary of LearnO is coming to a climax, and everything is packed into the months of October and November.

 We can't force it, because we can't force it to be good.

 I think we can give up on the New Year's calendar."

 And if you help him out...

-Next year, I would like to see the trees on the stand be more creative.
+Next year, I would like you to make some changes to the trees on the stand.